Collaborations, Public Programmes

 Angelina Stavela

-The small island town of Aitoliko, situated roughly at the centre of the Aitoliko–Messolonghi lagoon, is a typical example of a small provincial town under pressure from the explosive mix of climate change impacts and the widening urban–rural divide—namely, the concentration of population, power, resources, and opportunities in major urban centres.
+Aitoliko, a small island town in the Messolonghi basin, is a typical example of a small provincial town under pressure from the explosive mix of climate change impacts and the widening urban–rural divide—namely, the concentration of population, power, resources, and opportunities in major urban centres.
 These conditions intensify citizens’ concerns about the fragile ecosystem on which they depend, directly or indirectly, for their own survival and that of future generations.
 At the same time, there is a striking absence of a meeting space for those directly affected by climate change—both among themselves and with those responsible for shaping alternative policies.

 We invite you to reflect on the delicate balance that connects the natural and human environment and to engage in discussions around questions such as: